dzklip/RubberDucky/README.md

     * Or the RPC protocol must include an acknowledgement of receiving the RPC (e.g. something like HTTP's "100 — Continue".
   * Or possibly the Follower Node must expect a routine communication from the Distinguished Leader and not receive it within a Reasonable and Customary duration of time.
 * Discovering the new Distinguished Leader:
+  * Motivated by a loss of contact with the Distinguished Leader.
+    * Brand new or newly recovered Nodes may need to merely discover the existing Distinguished Leader and these two protocols may overlap.
   * Alternatives:
     * Availability First:
       * All Nodes which can communicate with a majority of other Nodes must be discovered.